-Next we will introduce the notion of rainbow cycles.
-It is introduced by the authors of this paper when studying perfect hash families \cite{shf} (perfect hash families have strong connections with sparse hypergraphs, see Section 7 of \cite{shf}).
-Let $\ma{H}$ be an $r$-uniform $r$-partite linear hypergraph.
-A $k$-cylce $v_1,A_1,v_2,A_2,\ldots,v_k,A_k,v_1$ is called a rainbow $k$-cycle of $\ma{H}$ if $v_1,\ldots,v_k$ are located in $k$ different parts of $V(\ma{H})$.
-For $r$-partite hypergraphs, a rainbow $k$-cycle exists only if $k\le r$.
-A novel idea of this paper is that we find that for certain parameters rainbow-cycle-free hypergraphs are also sparse hypergraphs.
+Below we present the definition of rainbow cycles, which are originally introduced in \cite{shf}.
+Let $\ma{H}$ be a linear $r$-partite $r$-graph.
+A $k$-cycle $v_1,A_1,v_2,A_2,\ldots,v_k,A_k,v_1$ is said to be {\it rainbow} if $v_1,\ldots,v_k$ are located in $k$ different parts of $V(\ma{H})$.
+It is easy to see that for $r$-partite hypergraphs, a rainbow $k$-cycle exists only if $k\le r$.
+A key ingredient of this paper is that we show in certain circumstances rainbow-cycle-free hypergraphs are also sparse.

-We are most interested in rainbow cycles of lengths three and four.
-A rainbow 3-cycle is of the form $v_1,A_1,v_2,A_2,v_3,A_3,v_1$.
-Geometrically, one can regard a rainbow 3-cycle as a triangle whose three vertices are located in three distinct vertex parts.
+In this paper, we are mostly interested in rainbow cycles of lengths three and four.
+The lemma below connects hypergraphs with no rainbow 3-cycles to sparse hypergraphs.

-\begin{theorem} Let $\ma{H}$ be a linear $r$-partite $r$-uniform hypergraph.
-Then $\ma{H}$ is $\ma{G}_r(3r-3,3)$-free if and only if it contains no rainbow 3-cycles. \end{theorem}
+\begin{lemma} A linear $r$-partite $r$-graph $\ma{H}$ is $\ma{G}_r(3r-3,3)$-free if and only if it contains no rainbow 3-cycles. \end{lemma}

-\begin{proof} The ``only if '' part is obvious.
-To prove the ``if '' part, it suffices to show that if three distinct edges $A_1,A_2,A_3\in\ma{H}$ satisfy $|A_1\cup A_2\cup A_3|\le 3r-3$, then they must also form a rainbow 3-cycle.
-Since $\ma{H}$ is a linear hypergraph, then by the inclusion-exclusion principle it holds that
+\begin{proof} Observe that the ``only if'' part follows immediately from the definition.
+To prove the ``if'' part, it suffices to show that if three distinct edges $A_1,A_2,A_3\in\ma{H}$ satisfy $|A_1\cup A_2\cup A_3|\le 3r-3$, then they must also form a rainbow 3-cycle.
+As $\ma{H}$ is linear, by the inclusion-exclusion principle we have that